List of presidents of Nickelodeon: Dr. Vivian Horner (1977–1979)

 Dr. Vivian Horner was in charge of operations at Nickelodeon's predecessor, the "C-3" children's channel on QUBE.
 She created the first program on Nickelodeon, Pinwheel, and conceived the idea for the Nickelodeon channel itself.
 As the role of "Nickelodeon president" did not exist yet, Horner's official titles were "vice president for education and children's programming" and "head of program development" for Warner-Amex (Nickelodeon's original parent company).
 She worked at Nickelodeon until 1983.

 Cyril Schneider (1980–1984)

 In 1980, Warner-Amex hired Cyril M. Schneider to be the president of the Nickelodeon network, which made its national debut less than a year earlier.
-Despite introducing popular programs such as You Can't Do That on Television to the lineup in 1981, Nickelodeon operated at a loss of $10 million dollars, and at one point had the lowest number of viewers compared to other cable channels by 1984.
+Despite introducing popular programs such as You Can't Do That on Television to the lineup in 1981, Nickelodeon operated at a loss of $10 million, and at one point had the lowest number of viewers compared to other cable channels by 1984.
 In 1983, Bob Pittman was made head of MTV Networks and Schneider was not comfortable with his "idiotic" approach to "home-based" television.
 As a result, Schneider left the network in early 1984.